 The "Dutch Quarter" is located just across from the tram stop "Nauener Tor".

-5. Russian Colony Alexandrowka
+5. The Russian Colony Alexandrowka

 Next up is Potsdam's Russian heritage, which you will reach by either walking for a couple of metres through the "Nauener Tor" or by taking the tram no. 90, 92 or 95 to "Puschkinallee".

-Russian singers in the service of the former Prussian king Frederick William III were the first to settle here in the mid 19th century.
+Russian singers in the service of the former Prussian king Frederick William III were the first to settle here in the mid-19th Century.

 Today, you can marvel at the singer's thirteen wooden houses, the Alexander-Newski-Church as well as several grand villas.
 If you would like to learn more about the area's history, check out the small Museum Alexandrowka.